History of the Perthshire Patons

 For John and family, work as a weaver at this period was low paid, but there was plenty of it, and the industry was on the increase.
 In 1689, there were 34 hand loom weavers recorded as working in Perth.
 But in 1758, two textile factories had been built by the New Row Company and the Mill Wynd Company to create fine sheeting, resulting in plenty of work for hand loom weavers, and by the mid-1770s, there was such a high boom in the trade of woven products that a vast trade existed between Perth and the West Indies, as well as Danzig, the Netherlands and Glasgow.
 By 1794, there were some 1500 hand loom weavers in Perth.

-On a daily basis, John and his family would have worked as unit.
+On a daily basis, John and his family would have worked as a unit.
 John would have operated the loom, a complicated array of shuttles, pedals, warps and frame, whilst his wife, along with their children, would have helped to keep the weaving operation going by preparing the pirns, or bobbins, from which the threads were woven, an essential part of the process.

 George Penny's "Traditions of Perth", published in 1836, gives a description on the state of the Perth weaving trade: